jody29/real-time-web-2122/README.md

 ### Guess release year
 All the users get to see the movie poster and name.
 The user who guesses the release year of the movie as first, gets the points.
 If no one guesses the year in 20 seconds, no one will get any points.
 ![releaseguesser](https://user-images.githubusercontent.com/66092262/165304968-737c12d7-d6ad-4a9f-b656-1e8a267e3a36.png)

+### Final concept
+After the feedback of other students I decided to go for the movie guesser by poster.
+The one with the videochat was the most interesting, but the technique behind this concept is too complex for the amount of time.
+That is why I decided to go for the movie guesser by poster.
+This was still a challenge for me and it was doable in the given amount of time.
+It's also an interesting concept with many possibilities for improvement.

 ## 📊 Data model
 For this project I used [themoviedb](https://developers.themoviedb.org/3/getting-started/introduction) API.